 In-Person Roundtables – Connect with like-minded independent consultants in a small setting.
 (We dislike mingling at large events with unfocused chit-chat.)
 These events include food and drink, and take place in major metro areas around the United States.
 The roundtables are PICA's most exclusive events, limited to just 15 participants to foster meaningful dialogue.

-PICA members at the All-In level may attend any metro Roundtable; they're limited to the first 15 registrants, but we do keep a waitlist.
+PICA members may attend any metro Roundtable; they're limited to the first 15 registrants, but we do keep a waitlist.

 Ask the Advocate Office Hours – Remember in college when you could drop by the professor's office at certain times and ask a question?
 This is the same thing but virtual.
 A few times a month PICA's Chief Advocate, Liz Steblay, hangs out online in a virtual meeting room, waiting for PICA members to drop in and ask a quick question.
 These are intended to be 5-minute conversations; if a question can't be answered in 5 minutes she'll follow up with an email.
 Office hours vary but are generally on Thursday afternoons and Saturday mornings; hours and meeting links are emailed to members at the beginning of every month.